aayushkothari11/Pokemon/README.md

 Then I tried Trasnfer Learning on VGG16 model pretrained on imagenet dataset and the results are -
 <br>
-With the entire dataset of 149 classes - https://github.com/aayushkothari11/Pokemon/blob/master/pokemon_transferLearning.ipynb
+With the entire datase - https://github.com/aayushkothari11/Pokemon/blob/master/pokemon_transferLearning.ipynb
 <br>
 With only 5 classes - https://github.com/aayushkothari11/Pokemon/blob/master/pokemon_transferLearning_small.ipynb
 <br><br>